Skip to main content

 FSSAI License & Layout Plan

-Current FSSAI license certificate, most recent renewal documentation, and facility floor plan.
+Current FSSAI license certificate, most recent annual fee payment record, and facility floor plan.

 Pest Control & Sanitation Records